Resources

 Smashwords – In addition to ebook creation, Smashwords is a distributor to some twenty ebook markets, including iBooks, Kobo, nook, Kindle, and more.
 I don’t recommend them as highly as Draft2Digital, but there are still a lot of users.

 MyBookTable – A great WordPress plug-in to showcase all your books.
 You can pull in Amazon reviews, link to all the places to purchase your book, share endorsements, embed a book trailer…basically anything you need in a book landing page, MyBookTable has it.
-I like it so much I’m a Kickstarter backer of their newest version, MyBookTable 3.

 Comments are closed.